Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `INTEGER :0` The time to pause.

 - `Dock` Fly toward a specific object and dock to it.
     1. `STRING` Object by name to dock to.
+Can also be a static world solar.

 - `Follow` Follows the given target.
     1. `STRING` The target name ship to follow.